axelerant/testimonials-widget/readme.txt

 	* `remove_hentry` - default none; remove_hentry=true
 * Use `<q>` tag? – Pre 2.11.0.
 Not HTML5 compliant
 	* `use_quote_tag` - default none; use_quote_tag=true
+* Remove Plugin Data on Deletion? - Delete all Testimonials Widget data and options from database on plugin deletion
 * Reset to Defaults? – Check this box to reset options to their defaults

 = Shortcode Examples =